 Fortunately, this evolution is being televised and digitized.
 Stay tuned.

 Read More: http://www.al-monitor.com/pulse/originals/2014/01/saudi-twitter-digital-evolution-media-politics.html

-Fahad Nazer is an analyst at JTG, Inc and a former political analyst at the Embassy of Saudi Arabia in Washington, DC.
-His writing has appeared in The New York Times, CNN, Foreign Policy, Yaleglobal Online and Al Monitor, among others.
-His writing was also included in The Kingdom: Saudi Arabia and the Challenge of the 21st Century (Columbia University Press, 2009).
+Fahad Nazer is a senior political analyst at JTG Inc. and a former political analyst at the Embassy of Saudi Arabia in Washington, DC.
+His writing has appeared in The New York Times, Foreign Affairs, Foreign Policy, CNN, The National Interest and The Hill, among others.
+His writing has also been published by The Atlantic Council, Middle East Institute, Carnegie Endowment for International Peace and Arab Gulf States Institute in Washington.
 On Twitter: @fanazer.

 Translate with Google